mathworks-ref-arch/matlab-production-server-on-aws/README.md

 Before starting, you need the following:

--   A MATLAB® Production Server™ license that meets the following conditions:
+-   A MATLAB® Production Server™ license that meets these conditions:
     - Linked to a MathWorks Account.
     - Concurrent license type.
 To check your license type, see [MathWorks License Center](https://www.mathworks.com/licensecenter/).
     - Configured to use a network license manager on the virtual network.
 By default, the deployment of MATLAB Production Server includes a network license manager, but you can also use an existing license manager.
 In either case, activate or move the license after deployment.
 For details, see [Configure MATLAB Production Server License for Use on the Cloud](https://www.mathworks.com/help/mps/server/configure-matlab-production-server-license-for-use-on-the-cloud.html).